Skip to main content

 A relaxing yoga class.
 For all levels.

-Shallow aqua fitness focusing on cardio, strength, and core.
+A shallow aqua fitness party that includes cardio, strength, and core.
 Aqua buoys (weights) and tools will be provided.

 What you will need: Swimsuit or swim top and shorts.
 Aqua shoes recommended, but not required.
 Bring Your Own Towel (BYOT).